janetjoywilson/janetjoywilson.github.io/_posts/2019-03-11-chchanges.md

 I love talking about books but I am also a cycling advocate and I'll have my time on stage at month's end at the Ontario Bike Summit.

+SOMETHING IS NOT WORKING with my photos so this blog is suspended in time unless repaired.